awsdocs/amazon-workspaces-administration-guide/doc_source/update-directory-details.md

 1. \(Optional\) Rebuild the existing WorkSpaces to update the OU\.
 For more information, see [Rebuild a WorkSpace](rebuild-workspace.md)\.

-## Configure automatic IP addresses<a name="automatic-assignment"></a>
+## Configure automatic public IP addresses<a name="automatic-assignment"></a>

-After you enable automatic assignment of [ Elastic IP addresses](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-eips.html), each WorkSpace that you launch is assigned an Elastic IP address \(a static public IP address\) from the Amazon\-provided pool of Elastic IP addresses\.
-These Elastic IP addresses allow WorkSpaces in public subnets to access the internet\.
-WorkSpaces that already exist before you enable automatic assignment do not receive an Elastic IP address until you rebuild them\.
+After you enable automatic assignment of public IP addresses, each WorkSpace that you launch is assigned a public IP address from the Amazon\-provided pool of public addresses\.
+A WorkSpace in a public subnet can access the internet through the internet gateway if it has a public IP address\.
+WorkSpaces that already exist before you enable automatic assignment do not receive public addresses until you rebuild them\.

-Note that you do not need to enable automatic assignment of Elastic IP addresses if your WorkSpaces are in private subnets and you configured a NAT gateway for the virtual private cloud \(VPC\), or if your WorkSpaces are in public subnets and you manually assigned Elastic IP addresses\.
+Note that you do not need to enable automatic assignment of public addresses if your WorkSpaces are in private subnets and you configured a NAT gateway for the virtual private cloud \(VPC\), or if your WorkSpaces are in public subnets and you assigned them Elastic IP addresses\.
 For more information, see [Configure a VPC for WorkSpaces](amazon-workspaces-vpc.md)\.

 **Warning**
 If you associate an Elastic IP address that you own to a WorkSpace, and then you later disassociate that Elastic IP address from the WorkSpace, the WorkSpace loses its public IP address, and it doesn't automatically get a new one from the Amazon\-provided pool\.
 To associate a new public IP address from the Amazon\-provided pool with the WorkSpace, you must [rebuild the WorkSpace](rebuild-workspace.md)\.
 If you don't want to rebuild the WorkSpace, you must associate another Elastic IP address that you own to the WorkSpace\.